SVLemus/ePortfolio/README.md

 ## Enhancements:
 I describe and demonstrate planned enhancements.
 In ContactService.java, I break down larger methods, apply the Single Responsibility Principle, and switch to a HashMap for better performance.
 In AnimalShelter.py, I add update and delete operations, improve error handling by catching specific exceptions, implement indexing for commonly queried fields, integrate aggregation pipelines for reporting, and introduce user authentication and role-based access control to secure data access.

-By implementing these enhancements, both artifacts are transformed into more efficient, scalable, and secure systems, prepared for real-world application in production environments.
+By implementing these enhancements, both artifacts are transformed into more efficient, scalable, and secure systems, prepared for real world application in production environments.

 ## Code View Video